1986 UEFA Cup final: Route to the final

 En route to reaching the final, both Real Madrid and FC Köln benefitted from performing extremely well at home.
 In the first five rounds of the competition, Los Blancos had won all five home legs, outscoring opponents by a total of 19 goals to 2 in games played at the Bernabéu in Madrid.
 Köln was also dominant in their home fixtures–– throughout the entire competition, the West German side conceded only one goal whilst playing as the home team.

 In the third round, Real Madrid achieved a shocking comeback against two-time champions Borussia Mönchengladbach.
 After being crushed by Gladbach in the away leg by a score of 5–1, Real stormed back to win the return leg 4–0, thus advancing on away goals.
 This is still regarded as one of the greatest comebacks in the history of European continental football.

-This was also the second year in a row in which Real Madrid eliminated Inter Milan in the semi-finals of the UEFA Cup.
+This was also the second consecutive year that Real Madrid eliminated Inter Milan in the semi-finals of the UEFA Cup.